 With support from King’s Cultural Institute, in November 2016 Helios Collective and King’s College London’s Music Department co-presented a series of reimagined readings of Purcell’s Dido and Aeneas as Dido and Belinda.

-Following on from the success of Formations 2015 – when three new operas were developed over a two-week period by Kasper Holten (director of opera, Royal Opera House), Robert Saxton (composer), Stephen Unwin, (director), Stephen Barlow (artistic director, Buxton Festival), Bettina Bartz (dramaturg), and David Parry (conductor) – Helios Collective returned in 2016 with an extended Formations Masterclass series, hosted by English National Opera and King’s College London.
+Following on from the success of Formations 2015 – when three new operas were developed over a two-week period by Kasper Holten (director of opera, Royal Opera House), Robert Saxton (composer), Stephen Unwin, (director), Stephen Barlow (artistic director, Buxton Festival), Bettina Bartz (dramaturg), and David Parry (conductor) – Helios Collective returned in 2016 with an… Continue reading Formations Masterclasses 2016

 To bring radically new meaning to a play is a virtue.
 To bring radically new meaning to a musical score is sacrilege.
 But why?
 Why shouldn’t musicians be as creative and interpretative as actors?

 Following the sell-out successes of Toi Toi 1 & 2, Helios Collective returned to the CLF Arts Cafe in Peckham to bring together music from England, America, Jamaica, Finland, Portugal, and Brazil.

 Helios opened its Canerentque Aeterna song-cycle series at Guy’s Chapel, King’s College London, on 16 January 2014.
 The series promoted the university’s best vocal talents, and it featured…

 Brilliantly located…a highly imaginative and affecting double-bill.
 5 Stars – Fringe Opera 5 Stars – Opera Now 5 Stars – The Arts Desk 5 Stars – UK Theatre Network

 Helios returned to King’s with another concert featuring music students from King’s College London.